dhannywi/COE332/homework03/README.md

 <br>

-This will clone the whole `COE332` folder.
-However, you will want to change your directory to a folder called `homework03` that contains the scripts and README for the Water Analyzer.
-You can do this by executing below command on your terminal: <br>
+After cloning the `COE332` folder, change your directory to `homework03` sub-folder that contains the scripts and README for the Water Analyzer.
+Execute below command on your terminal to change directory: <br>
 `cd .\COE332\homework03\`